In this section

 - evictions

-Overall responsibility for compliance against these new standards lies with Mark Nearney, Assistant Director, Neighbourhoods and Housing.
+Overall responsibility for compliance with these new standards lies with Mark Nearney, Executive Director of Housing and Communities.

-Mark is supported by 5 Heads of Service and our Building Safety Manager -
+Mark is supported by 6 Heads of Service -

 - Area and Neighbourhood Management - Debbie Akester - including responsibility for the management of -